gdg-cloud-montreal/gmp-reciepes/docs/index.md

-# Welcome to GMP Hack Day
+# Welcome to GMP Hack Days